"It Was All An Act": What AKA Jane Roe Reveals About Roe's Anti-Abortion Stance

 Advertisement

-In the documentary, which premieres on Friday, May 22, McCorvey makes what she calls her “deathbed confession,” saying: "It was all an act."
+In the documentary, which premieres on Friday 22nd May in the US, McCorvey makes what she calls her “deathbed confession,” saying: "It was all an act."

 While talking to the filmmakers about her stance on abortion, she said, “If a young woman wants to have an abortion, fine.
 It’s no skin off my ass, that’s why they call it choice.”